jaytimm/google-ngrams-and-r/README.md

 ### 0 The English One Million corpus

 Google has a host of corpora -- here we work with the corpus dubbed the **English One Million** corpus.
 The corpus is comprised of texts published from the 16th century to the start of the 21st, and includes over 100 billion words. **The 5-gram corpus** is comprised of ~800 files (or sub-corpora).
-File composition for this corpus version is not structured alpabetically or chronologically.
+File composition for this corpus version is not structured alphabetically or chronologically.
 Instead, it seems fairly arbitrary.

 ``` r
 library(tidyverse)
 library(data.table)
 ```

-Here, we summarise **corpus token composition** by quarter-century for the most recent 200 years of text included in the corpus.
+Here, we summarize **corpus token composition** by quarter-century for the most recent 200 years of text included in the corpus.

 ``` r
 weights <- read.csv(